-Finding the right locations for their venues has been central to Bottleneck's success, Hilding says.
+Finding the right balance ... and beer Finding the right locations for their venues has been central to Bottleneck's success, Hilding says.
 "Location: that's what we base all of our places off of."

 "I think too many times people in our business have an idea of a place before they actually find it," says Akemann.
 "So they want to build a certain type of establishment before they find the location and decide what type of place actually should go there."